elben10/rdst/readme.md

 #> 3 FOLK1C Population at the first day of the quarter 2017-05-11T09:00:00
 #> 4 FOLK1D Population at the first day of the quarter 2017-05-11T09:00:00
 #> 5 FOLK1E Population at the first day of the quarter 2017-05-11T09:00:00
-#> # ... with 1,848 more rows
+#> # ... with 1,847 more rows
 ```

 There is also more information available such as the first and the last period of the data sets.
-To see all the available columns see [dst\_tables()](https://elben10.github.io/rdst/reference/dst_tables.html)
+To see all the available columns see `dst_tables()`.

 It is crucial to know which variables is contained in a data set.
 To that purpose we can use the `dst_variables()` function.
 If we provide the function with a table ID provided as a charactervector it will return a tibble which has two columns.
 A column with the variable ID, and column with a short description of the variable.
 If we are interessted in the population growth in Denmark, we could find, which variables that are contained in the data set *FOLK1A*.